 Russia, Belarus, Cuba and North Korea are exempt from this as USA believes there are sufficent tariffs in place already, and trade with these nations is insignificant.

-We are also aware that there are exemptions, across all nations, for copper, critical minerals, lumber, pharmaceutical products and semiconductors, that are implicit in the Executive Orders.
+We are also aware that there are exemptions, across all nations for critical minerals, lumber, pharmaceutical products and semiconductors, that are implicit in the Executive Orders.
+Where copper had previously had an exemption, there is now a global 50% tariff on all semi-finished, and intensively derived copper products imports.

 - For items being transited using express services the $800 deminimis rate is removed and all applicable duties must be paid